benkeks/dgx9142/README.md

 Disk    |  100 MB
 GPU     |  128 MB GPU Memory, DirektX 7 Support

-On newer Windows versions there might be problems with DX7-games.
+On newer Windows versions, there might be problems with DX7-games.
 I mostly tested the game with Wine on Ubuntu, where it works fine.

 ## 2. MANUAL: HOW TO PLAY